julian-molina/Documentation/pages/suite/suite-masters-bots-layers.md

 permalink: suite-masters-bots-layers.html
 ---

-{% include note.html content="To learn to use these products from within strategies, see the [Masters Indicators](suite-masters-indicators.html) page." %}
+{% include note.html content="This page covers the use of Masters indicators on the charts.
+To learn how to use these products from within strategies, see the [Masters Indicators](suite-masters-indicators.html) page." %}

 ## Candles